Does the Military Test for CBD and CBDa?

 What Is CBD?

 As mentioned, CBD is another example of a well-known cannabinoid in the cannabis plant.
 Unlike THC, it does not possess any psychoactive properties.
 It is also legal in most countries and is not tested for during drug tests.
-The long list of potential benefits and continued legal status of CBD has helped it become a popular product on the market.
+The continued legal status of CBD has helped it become a popular product on the market.